-You can apply for a Cambodian visa online by filling out a few simple forms, at the end of which you’ll be issued an e-visa.
+You can apply for a Cambodia e-Visa online by filling out a few simple forms, at the end of which you’ll be issued an e-visa.
 Aside from filling out some personal information, you’ll also need to pay a visa fee of around $40.
 The application form will include details such as your name, date of birth, occupation and any countries you’ve visited recently.

 The only catch to organising your visa before your trip is that you’ll need to enter the country within 90 days of your visa being issued.
 Once you’re in Cambodia, you’ll have 30 days until your visa expires.
 If you need a little more time, it’s easy enough to extend your visa for another 30 days for a fee of between $30 and $50 at immigration.

 When I was living in Cambodia I knew a girl who knew a girl at immigration.
 She took care of this for me every month.
 I’m not saying that you should do that (and it of course comes with its own risks), I’m just putting it out there for the sake of candour – it’s certainly one of those countries where you can bypass red tape if you know the right people.

 After living in countries that make it difficult to live there long-term, I appreciate how easy Cambodia made this for me and I was able to free up a lot of mental bandwidth by doing so.